DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 A solemn ancient tree was standing upright.
 Being several hundred years old, the tree had grown so much that it seemed to be piercing through the heavens.
-It had countless branches; its thick leafs were still fresh emitted a wild fragrance.
+It had countless branches; its thick leafs were still fresh, emitting a wild fragrance.

 Elven forest...
 At the place where this ancient tree several hundred years old was standing, the scenery was captivating in all directions.